HL7NZ/nhi/input/pagecontent/GetMatchAndValidatePatientComplianceTesting.md

   border-collapse: collapse;
 }
 </style>
-<caption> Only complete these if you are implementing <b>Patient $Match</b> prior to <b>Get Patient</b> and therefore need to prove minimum data requirements are met.
-Please discuss this with the integration team prior to submitting your compliance tests to make sure the use case is valid </caption>
+<caption> These tests are designed to prove minimum data requirements are met in the absence of doing the <b>NHI Patient GET tests</b> <br />
+This is not a common use case so please discuss with the integration tea prior to implementing  </caption>
 <tr><th>Reference</th>
 <th>Purpose – Demonstrate that the</th>
 <th>Input values</th>